Looking for a decadent weekend breakfast treat? Then this peach and blueberry breakfast pizza recipe might just fit the bill.

 - ½ tsp vanilla bean paste

-- 1 tbs plus 1tsp caster sugar
+- 1 tbs caster sugar (superfine sugar)

 - 1 egg

-- 2 peaches peeled, stone removed and thinly sliced
+- 2 peaches peeled stone removed and thinly sliced

 - ¼ cup blueberries

-- 1 extra egg, beaten, for the egg wash
+- 1 extra egg beaten, for the egg wash

 - 1 tbs sugar

-- icing sugar to dust
+- icing sugar (powdered sugar) to serve

 - Place the yeast, vanilla paste and milk in a small bowl or cup and stir to dissolve yeast.
 Leave for 5 minutes or until foamy.
-Place the flour, sugar, eggs, yeast mixture and ¼ tsp fine sea salt in the bowl of an electric mixer fitted with a paddle attachment hook and mix until the dough comes together.
+Place the flour, sugar, eggs, yeast mixture and ¼ tsp fine sea salt in the bowl of an stand mixer fitted with a paddle attachment and mix until the dough comes together.
 Switch the paddle attachment for a dough hook and knead for 10 minutes or until smooth and elastic.
 Gradually add the butter, allowing piece of butter to become fully incorporated before adding the next.
 When all of the butter has been added knead until dough is smooth and glossy, roughly 3 or 4 minutes.
-Cover dough with a tea towel and leave in a warm place for 1½ to 2 hours or until doubled in size.
+Cover dough with a tea towel and leave in a warm place for 1 ½ to 2 hours or until doubled in size.

 - Knock back the dough and place on a tray covered with baking paper that has been lightly floured.
 Stretch and smooth the dough out to form a rough circle.
 Lightly cover with a tea towel and leave an hour our until doubled in size.